wp-plugins/oik/trunk/readme.txt

 Other plugins extend the functionality:
 * oik-paypal-shortcodes to provide PayPal buttons,
 * oik-button-shortcodes to provide call-to-action button links
-* oik-sidebar gives you the ability to use Widget Wrangler with Artisteer v3 themes,
+* oik-sidebar gives you the ability to use Widget Wrangler with Artisteer v3 themes
+* oik-bwtrace provides a rudimentary trace function, which logs trace information to a file, rather than including it within the web page output.

 The plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.
-There is also a rudimentary trace function, which logs trace information to a file, rather than including it within the web page output.

 == Installation ==